3. basic parser

 pub fn binary(parser: &mut Parser, left: Expression, bp: i8) -> Result<Expression> { let operator = parser.advance().to_owned(); let right = expression(parser, bp).context("binary operation- parse expression on the right")?;

-Section titled “Parse Function”Now we need to use all of the code that we have implemented on this page.
+Section titled “Parse Function”Now we need to use all the, code that we have implemented on this page.
+Create a

-valid_data_type_namesuse standard c data types like: char, int, long, etc. - do until you encounter
+valid_data_type_names.
+Use standard c data types like: char, int, long, etc. - Do this until you encounter

-TokenKind::EndOfFile- use parsing_functions::expression(&mut parser, 0) and store outputs inside a vector.
+TokenKind::EndOfFile:- Use ‘parsing_functions::expression(&mut parser, 0)’, and store outputs inside of a vector.

 - output all parsed expressions